IMMUNE SYSTEM RESPONSE TO DOUBLE HELIX WATER

 In a way they were right, normal water does not.
 No one anywhere contests that assertion.
 Any observed changes in the study are due to the presence of stable water clusters (now called Double Helix Water), not water.

-Now twenty years later, anyone trying to refute the existence of stable water clusters, is simply arguing with hard cold photographic and scientific evidence.
-That they exist is no longer contested.
-They can be seen with an AMF or EMF microscope and thousands of pictures have been taken.
+Now, twenty years later, anyone trying to refute the existence of stable water clusters, is simply arguing with photographic and scientific evidence.
+They can be seen with an AMF or EMF microscope and thousands of pictures have been taken, documenting their existence.

 Photo Credit: D&Y Laboratories, Inc. Atomic Force Microscope Photograph of Stable Water Clusters combining into double helix structures in ultrapure water.